medaminedev66/javascript-capstone/README.md

 # Javascript-Capstone

-The JavaScript capstone project is about building our own web application based on an external API.
+The JavaScript capstone project (World Food) is about building our own web application based on an external API.
 The webapp have 2 user interfaces:

 - A `Home Page` displying items that you can `like`
 - A `Comment` button on home page display a `Popup window` with more detail about item.